-Protecting The Rights Of Bicycle Accident Victims In British Columbia
+Protecting The Rights Of Cyclist Accident Victims In Vancouver

 According to a report1 published by Metro Vancouver, drivers are at fault in 93 percent of collisions between bicycles and motor vehicles.
 When bicyclists are struck by vehicles, the injuries that victims sustain can be extensive and have the potential to leave them with significant long-term medical complications.
 In some cases, victims may even develop disabilities that may prevent them from working or living independently.
 For this reason, anyone that has been hurt in a bicycle accident should make sure their rights are protected by retaining a qualified personal injury lawyer as soon as possible.